 After last year's expression of interest phase where 120 EP grain growers gave their support for the new port, the new $115 million infrastructure and supply chain project was officially finalised this past week and on-ground works are due to begin immediately.

-The development of the new port has been a joint venture between Duxon Asset Management, Inheritance Capital Asset Management (ICAM) and Sea Transport Solutions.
-This joint venture has resulted a new company dubbed ‘T-Ports’, an abbreviation of transhipment ports, that will act as the operating entity following settlement.
+The development of the new port has been a joint venture between Duxton Asset Management, Inheritance Capital Asset Management (ICAM) and SEATRANSPORT.
+This joint venture has resulted a new company dubbed 'T-Ports', an abbreviation of transhipment ports, that will act as the operating entity following settlement.

 T-Ports' Chairman Rob Champan stated that the company's ports infrastructure strategy focuses on establishing a more financially feasible ports model.
 This includes providing both shallow water ports with a lower build cost and smaller environmental impact requiring modest throughput and providing sound financial returns to investors.